 - does it pay back?

-On the costs: Elsewhere we’ve reported what it might cost to retrofit the social rented, private rented and owner-occupied homes that exist.
-While doing that we’ve noticed some quite large variations in ‘official’ cost estimates.
+On the costs: Elsewhere we’ve estimated what it might cost to retrofit the all of the social rented, private rented and owner-occupied homes that exist.
+We think it could be around £332 billion based on published government figures.
+While doing those calculations we’ve noticed some quite large variations in ‘official’ cost estimates.
 More on that below.

 There are also system-level benefits that accrue from better performing homes.
 These include demand flexibility where use is shifted away from the hours of peak demand and/or periods of low renewables such as cold calm winter evenings.
 In this scenario payments for demand flexibility will increasingly be passed through to customers who can shift (e.g.. those living in well-insulated homes who can ‘pause’ their heating and not get cold).
 So not only might your retrofitted home be warmer and cheaper to run, it might also earn you money.
 More likely, a ‘demand flexibility’ aggregator will subsidise (or pay for) your retrofit and make a margin in the middle by selling your flexibility to the grid.